 On the other hand, the Type XX Aeronavale is sporty and I am certain that this “ruggedized” styling is purely intentional (I mean, with their hundreds of years of expertise, the guys know a thing or two about the essentials of industrial design) and people that this collection is targeted at will probably love it.

 Turning the rant mode on, I must admit that, frankly speaking, I do not understand this ‘100th Anniversary’ business.

-Although the French claim to be the first nation to start using planes for naval warfare, it was on November 14, 1910, almost exactly 100 years ago that the American pioneer Eugene Burton Ely successfully taken his plane off USS Birmingham and then landed it.
+Although the French claim to be the first nation to start using planes for naval warfare, it was on November 14, 1910, almost exactly 100 years ago that the American pioneer Eugene Burton Ely successfully took his plane off USS Birmingham and then landed it.
 The first documented attack of a plane on a military vessel was attempted three years later at the Battle of Lemnos by Greek pilots.
 Well, never mind.

 The model in question is a bow to the legendary Breguet Type XX model that was introduced 52 years ago.
 In 1958 the French Aeranavale ordered a series of 500 flyback chronographs that were in service for around 25 years.

 The model was so popular among enthusiasts and serious collectors that in 1995 Breguet offered the second generation of Type XX “3800ST” as the Breguet Aeronavale model.

 The new Breguet Type XX Aeronavale 3803ST is issued in a limited series of 1000 numbered pieces and, given its relatively low (at least, for the brand,) price, will sell out fast, which will potentially increase its collectability factor and allow you to lose less cash trying to resell it if needs be.

 It can easily be distinguished from the original 3800ST model thanks to a black-lacquered bidirectional rotating bezel with raised numerals and a differently shaped winding crown.
-The solid case-back cover is also different: besides the usual information on the model number and corporate logo, it also features an engraved emblem of the Aeronavale.
+The solid case-back cover is also different: besides the usual information on the model number and corporate logo, it also features an engraved emblem of Aeronavale.